-When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
+When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
 For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.

-- Chloroform (without added isoamyl alcohol) - Ethanol (70% and 96-100%) - Sterile, RNase-free pipet tips - 1.5 ml or 2 ml microcentrifuge tubes - Microcentrifuge(s) (with rotor for 2 ml tubes) for centrifugation at 4°C and at room temperature (15-25°C) - Disposable gloves - For animal tissues: RNAprotect® Tissue Reagent (see ordering information, starting on page 59) or liquid nitrogen - Optional: RNase-Free DNase Set (see ordering information, starting on page 59) - Equipment and tubes for disruption and homogenization (see "Disrupting and homogenizing starting material", page 19).
-Depending on the method chosen, one or more of the following are required: - TissueRuptor[®] II with TissueRuptor Disposable Probes (see ordering information, starting on page 59) - TissueLyser II or TissueLyser LT (see ordering information, starting on page 59) - Mortar and pestle - QIAshredder homogenizer (see ordering information, starting on page 59) - Blunt-ended needle and syringe - Trypsin and phosphate-buffered saline (PBS)
+- Chloroform (without added isoamyl alcohol)

+- Ethanol (70%, 80% and 96-100%) \

+- Sterile, RNase-free pipet tips

+- Microcentrifuge tubes (1.5 or 2 ml)

+- Microcentrifuge(s) (with rotor for 2 ml tubes) for centrifugation at 4°C and at room temperature (15-25°C)

+- Disposable gloves

+- For animal tissues: RNAprotect® Tissue Stabilization Reagent (see Ordering Information, page 49) or liquid nitrogen

+- Optional: RNase-Free DNase Set (see Ordering Information, page 49)

+- Equipment and tubes for disruption and homogenization (see pages 17-20).
+Depending on the method chosen, one or more of the following are required:

+- TissueRuptor® II with TissueRuptor Disposable Probes (see Ordering Information, page 49)

+- TissueLyser system (see Ordering Information, page 49)

+- Mortar and pestle

+- QIAshredder homogenizer (see Ordering Information, page 49)

+- Blunt-ended needle and syringe

+- Trypsin and PBS

-Do not use denatured alcohol, which contains other substances, such as methanol and methylethylketone.
+\ Do not use denatured alcohol, which contains other substances, such as methanol and methylethylketone.